Jones County is an affirmative action equal opportunity employer.

 Pharmacy benefits are subject to a $1,000 per person/$2,000 per family out-of-pocket maximum.

-All completed forms must be returned to the Jones County Auditor's Office.
-Information is also available at the Wellmark website or by calling (800) 524-9242.
+Contact the Jones County Auditor's Office for enrollment information.
+Health insurance plan information is also available at the Wellmark website or by calling (800) 524-9242.

 The health insurance plan provided by Jones County meets the basic requirements of the federal Affordable Care Act.